machine-drivers/docker-machine-driver-xhyve/README.md

 docker-machine-driver-xhyve using docker-machine plugin model.

-**!!
-Please do not post the issue of this repository to the docker/machine !!**
+**Please do not post the issue of this repository to the docker/machine**
 It will interfere with the development of the docker-machine.
 If you were doubt problem either, please post to this repository [issues](https://github.com/zchee/docker-machine-driver-xhyve/issues).